 - When you hit your goal at the end of your challenge, you win your prize!

 - All weight verification is done via a user-submitted video.
-It’s simple and fast!
+It's fast and straightforward!

-The Lympo app is another great way to make extra money while pursuing your fitness goals.
+The Lympo fitness app is another excellent way to make extra money while pursuing your fitness goals.

-Lympo is a free app for IOS and Android that allows you to earn money for your healthy habits and completing daily tasks.
+Lympo is a free app for IOS and Android that allows you to earn money and redeem cash via PayPal, and even exchange it for a gift card, like Amazon gift cards, for your healthy habits and complete daily tasks.

 Every day you will find new daily exercise activities to be completed.
-You will be rewarded after each completed each challenge and earnings will be safely stored in your in-app digital wallet.
+You will be rewarded after each completed each challenge, and earnings will be safely stored in your in-app digital wallet via PayPal or other ways from the side hustle and step goal.

 A cool feature of Lympo is you can do challenges outdoors or outdoors. (on a treadmill)